Call to Enroll 1-833-698-1049 | TTY 711

 • Premium: What you pay Medicare or a Medicare Plan for healthcare coverage.

-• Special Needs Plans: Plans that may offer benefits, providers and drug lists designed to meet the specific needs of the groups they serve.
+• Special Needs Plans (SNP): Plans that may offer benefits, providers and drug lists designed to meet the specific needs of the groups they serve.
 People with chronic conditions, like diabetes or heart conditions, or who are dually eligible for Medicare and Medicaid may benefit from this type of plan.